 - Pattern paper

-NOTE: This is also great opportunity to reuse other large pieces of paper around the house; such as newspaper, old wrapping paper, or shopping bags.
+NOTE: This is also great opportunity to reuse other large pieces of paper around the house; such as old wrapping paper or paper shopping bags.

 - Craft or serrated knife